AshleydVon/Blog/README.md

 # Blog

-This is a personal blog application where users can create and view mu first blog.
-The blog includes a light/dark mode toggle, local storage for storing blog posts, and a "Back" button to navigate between sections.
+This is a personal blog application where users can create and view mu first blog, which is a poetry blog.
+The blog includes a light/dark mode toggle, local storage for storing blog posts, and a "Back" button to navigate between sections, as well as a few submissions already posted.

 ## Features
 - Create new blog posts with a form.